-Orlistat is used for managing obesity in overweight adults.
+Orlistat is a generic brand used for managing obesity in overweight adults.
 It may also be used to reduce the risk of weight regain after previous weight loss.
 It is used along with a reduced-calorie, low-fat diet.
 Orlistat is a gastrointestinal lipase inhibitor.
 It works by blocking the digestion of fats from the diet.

 Use Orlistat as directed by your doctor.